Documentation of the AdvanceMAME scripts.

 }

-Add a coin when the player start:
+Add a coin when the player starts:

 script_video loop { lcd(0,"Speed " + info_throttle); delay(1000); }